sjspielman/UTbiocomputing2015/Lessons/python2.md

 ```
 - IF and FOR together!

 Using conditionals and for loops together makes your code very powerful.
-Let's take our fake genome we made in the random module example above and randomly select 100 subsequences from it.
+Let's take our fake genome we made in the random module example above and randomly select 100 random-length subsequences from it.

 ```python
 >>> newseqs=[] #create an empty list